Machine Learning for Sustainable Rice Production: Region-Scale Monitoring of Water-Saving Practices in Punjab, India: Limitations

 \section{Limitations}

 Our approach, while effective, faces several constraints that merit consideration.
-First, the current Sentinel-1 revisit frequency of 12 days limits our ability to capture high-frequency irrigation variability characteristic of AWD practices.
-This temporal resolution challenge could be addressed by integrating data from ascending and descending orbits or incorporating forthcoming satellite missions such as Sentinel-1C, which would provide more frequent observations of irrigation cycles.
+First, the current S1 revisit frequency of 12 days limits our ability to capture high-frequency irrigation variability characteristic of AWD practices.
+This temporal resolution challenge could be addressed by integrating data from ascending and descending orbits or incorporating forthcoming SAR missions.

 Second, field boundary extraction using the FTW algorithm is constrained by Sentinel-2's spatial resolution, which imposes a minimum detectable plot size.
-This limitation is particularly significant in smallholder farming contexts where field sizes may fall below this detection threshold, potentially excluding smaller agricultural parcels from analysis.
+This limitation is particularly salient in smallholder farming contexts where field sizes may fall below this detection threshold, potentially excluding smaller agricultural parcels from analysis.

-Finally, our models' performance relies heavily on lag features that capture temporal distinctions between different water management practices.
-The effectiveness of this approach depends on DSR practices maintaining sufficient temporal separation from other water management methods.
-Before generalizing these methods to other rice-growing regions globally or even temporally in the same region, additional validation studies must be conducted to determine whether these temporal patterns persist across diverse agroecological contexts and farming calendars.
+Third, explainability analysis revealed that our models have degrees of reliance on temporal lag features that capture distinctions between water management practices.
+Additionally, the small dataset size ($\sim$1,400 plots) relative to the large inference dataset underscores the need for careful validation.
+Although Punjab has relatively low diversity in its agroecological zones, other regions may present greater variation in cropping systems, climate, or practice clustering, affecting generalization.
+Deployment of such methods would require systematic post-training field validation to verify model predictions against ground truth before operational use, particularly given our reliance on temporal patterns that may shift across agricultural contexts.
+Therefore, cross-year and cross-region generalization remain future extensions to assess temporal and spatial transferability.

+Finally, our analysis depends on external estimates of rice-growing areas.
+Temporal mismatches between these masks and the study period introduced complications, particularly in regions where rice cultivation has expanded.
+Future work should explore explicitly classifying non-rice plots to reduce reliance on exteral and outdated maps.